James-S-Santangelo/paper-rcourse/paper.md

   - **Lecture 4** objective is to learn the advantage  of using summary statistics and data visualization using `tidyverse` [@tidyverse] packages.
-  - **Lecture 5** builds on tidy data topic to learn transforming datasets to appropriate formats for different scientific questions and for reproducing existing figures.
+  - **Lecture 5** builds on the topic of tidy data for transforming datasets into appropriate formats for different scientific questions and for reproducing existing figures.
 - Exploratory data analysis and statistical models:
   - **Lecture 6** focuses on approaches for cleaning up and preprocessing of raw data.